 We employ dedicated specialist staff to work with families, young people and children at risk of harm, and provide over 15 different parenting and child safety services and programs across the Sunshine Coast and Toowoomba regions.

 Through the delivery of our Child Safety services and programs, we are committed to supporting:

 - Vulnerable families to help them to maintain the family unit (where the young person is safe)

 - Children who cannot remain living safely with their parents

-As a Licensed Care provider, our Child Safety services and programs are funded by the Queensland Department of Children, Youth Justice and Multicultural Affairs.
+As a Licensed Care provider, our Child Safety services and programs are funded by the Queensland Government Department of Child Safety, Seniors and Disability Services.

 If you have reason to suspect a child is experiencing, or is at risk of abuse, please contact: The Queensland Child Safety Regional Intake Service Centre on 1800 177 135 or (07) 3235 9999 (24 hours a day) if outside business hours.

 Accommodates a child or young person in need of care and protection.
 By providing community-based care and shared living, young people are supported by dedicated care teams.